 Protesters across Belgium staged a "chips revolution" Thursday to demand a government as the country took over Iraq's dubious record for the world's longest political crisis of recent times.

-In Brussels, Ghent and Leuven, some 5,000 youths took to the streets, according to organisers, lining up for warm packs of free Belgian fries to honour a national dish under banners reading "Separatism: Not In Our Name -- Youth."
+In Brussels, Ghent and Leuven, hundreds of students took to the streets, lining up for warm packs of free French fries to honour a national dish under banners reading "Separatism: Not In Our Name - Youth".

-In Ghent, youngsters male and female stripped to the bare essentials to demand a government, with 20-year-old history student Frea Van Craeynest saying "I'm taking my clothes off to send a signal to the politicians to do something."
+In Ghent, youngsters stripped to the bare essentials to demand a government, with 20-year-old history student Frea Van Craeynest saying "I'm taking my clothes off to send a signal to the politicians to do something."

 "We gave them our votes, our trust.
 They must act!"